-Clean after use to reduce biohazard risks.
 The analyzer can be sprayed or wiped with a disinfectant approved by your institution.
-Use caution while cleaning as the transducers attached to the probe mount hubs can easily be damaged by debris or liquids.
+Use caution while cleaning as the transducer attached to the probe mount hub can easily be damaged by debris or liquids.
 Follow these guidelines when cleaning or disinfecting the analyzer:

-- Gently close the heads when spraying to avoid contaminating the transducers. - Avoid excess wetting. - Place a clean probe on the probe mount hubs to protect the transducers while cleaning. - Gently wipe around the cuvette holders or inside the heads.
-Do not clean the probe mount hubs, unless absolutely necessary. - Do not use isopropyl alcohol or other solvents on the front panel or LCD display.
+- Remove used cuvettes and probes before cleaning the analyzer. - Gently close the head when spraying to avoid contaminating the transducer. - Avoid excess wetting. - Place a clean probe on the probe mount hub to protect the transducer while cleaning. - Gently wipe around the cuvette holder or inside the head.
+Do not clean the probe mount hub, unless absolutely necessary. - Do not use isopropyl alcohol or other solvents on the front panel or LCD display.